 This section describes the steps an application goes through from the time the first BSP code is executed until the first application task executes.
-The following figure illustrates the program flow during this sequence:

-The above figure illustrates the flow from assembly language start code to the shared bootcard.c framework then through the C Library, RTEMS, device driver initialization phases, and the context switch to the first application task.
-After this, the application executes until it calls exit, rtems_shutdown_executive, or some other normal termination initiating routine and control is returned to bootcard.c which allows the BSP to perform some clanup in C (bsp_cleanup) and then boot_card returns to the assembly language which initially invoked it.
+The initialization flows from assembly language start code to the shared bootcard.c framework then through the C Library, RTEMS, device driver initialization phases, and the context switch to the first application task.
+After this, the application executes until it calls exit, rtems_shutdown_executive, or some other normal termination initiating routine and a fatal system state is reached.
+The optional bsp_fatal_extension initial extension can perform BSP specific system termination.